LuisMayo/objection_engine/README.md

  - Python 3
  - Ace Attorney data.
 Download it [here](https://drive.google.com/drive/folders/1jNpnB3pjHFvOyrfZ-WxlOXNaZ-XH4INx?usp=sharing) and put them in `./assets/`
  - FFMPEG instalation.
 In most Linux distros it should be available in the default package manager, although it may have some caveats (check note below).
 In Windows systems it'd include downloading a [pre-compiled zip folder](https://ffmpeg.org/download.html#build-windows), extracting it and adding the /bin folder into the [system path](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/)

+#### Optional
+ - [Google Translation API Credentials](https://cloud.google.com/translate/docs/setup): These are needed for language support other than English.
+Other languages may work even without this credentials as the system will fallback to TextBlob's translation system.

 ### Installing